nekitivlev/NLP_2023/project/README.md

 # TelegramSearchBot

 This bot aims to provide better search in a Telegram chat than the built-in search.
+You can type in full sentences as a search query, instead of searching by keyword as in with the built-in search.

 ## Method used